 Why is root canal treatment necessary?

-Root canal treatment is most often needed for the relief of pain caused by the irreversible damage of the dental pulp.
+Root canal treatment is most often needed for the relief of tooth pain caused by the irreversible damage of the dental pulp.

 A number of conditions can lead to this: